 Oh yes, I thought to myself, life is good!
 I know this isn’t my dream job of writing, but it is SORT of writing…I mean, I’m writing the narrative sections of the police reports, aren’t I?

 Well, okay, the officers dictate the exact words to me over the phone and I just type them in but…

-If I could go back in time, this is what my fifty-two-year-old self would say to that sound asleep thirty-two-year-old version:
+If I could go back in time, this is what my fifty-five-year-old self would say to that sound asleep thirty-two-year-old self: